Morgan Stanley Raises Summit Materials (NYSE:SUM) Price Target to $33.00

-Summit Materials (NYSE:SUM) had its price target hoisted by Morgan Stanley from $31.00 to $33.00 in a report published on Wednesday, Price Targets.com reports.
-The brokerage currently has an equal weight rating on the construction company’s stock.
+Summit Materials (NYSE:SUM) had its price objective increased by equities researchers at Morgan Stanley from $31.00 to $33.00 in a research report issued on Tuesday, Benzinga reports.
+The firm currently has an “equal weight” rating on the construction company’s stock.
+Morgan Stanley’s price target would suggest a potential upside of 3.71% from the company’s current price.

-Other equities analysts have also recently issued research reports about the company.
-Barclays upped their price target on Summit Materials from $22.00 to $35.00 and gave the stock an equal weight rating in a report on Wednesday.
-JPMorgan Chase & Co. increased their target price on Summit Materials from $24.00 to $27.00 and gave the company an overweight rating in a report on Friday, January 22nd.
-Finally, Zacks Investment Research cut Summit Materials from a buy rating to a hold rating in a report on Saturday, February 27th.
-Two research analysts have rated the stock with a sell rating, two have given a hold rating, five have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average target price of $27.50.
+A number of other equities analysts have also recently commented on SUM.
+Barclays lifted their price target on Summit Materials from $22.00 to $35.00 and gave the stock an “equal weight” rating in a report on Wednesday, May 12th.
+Stephens raised their price objective on shares of Summit Materials from $35.00 to $37.00 and gave the stock an “overweight” rating in a research report on Thursday, May 13th.
+JPMorgan Chase & Co. raised their price objective on shares of Summit Materials from $24.00 to $27.00 and gave the stock an “overweight” rating in a research report on Friday, January 22nd.
+Finally, Zacks Investment Research downgraded shares of Summit Materials from a “hold” rating to a “sell” rating in a research report on Friday, May 14th.
+Two equities research analysts have rated the stock with a sell rating, two have given a hold rating, five have given a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average target price of $27.50.

 Summit Materials Company Profile